CERA

 Promoting retinal ganglion cell survival and optic nerve regeneration by enhancing transport of growth and survival receptors

 We are using techniques that modulate axonal transport to protect retinal ganglion cells from the glaucomatous injury, and to stimulate orderly regrowth of injured axons.
-Integrins are molecules that can steer regeneration.
-This approach worked well for sensory neurons, however integrins are not efficiently transported in the optic nerve.
-We have studied the molecules that transport them.
-We found that if we manipulate integrin transport into axons other beneficial molecules come too, making the axon better at regenerating.
+Integrins are molecules that can steer regeneration, however integrins are not efficiently transported in the optic nerve.
+We found that if we manipulate integrin transport into axons then other beneficial molecules come too, making the axon better at regenerating.
+We are pursuing this work together with international collaborators in Cambridge and London.

 The effect of Vitamin B3 supplementation on visual function in glaucoma

 In a recent randomised clinical trial led by Professor Jonathan Crowston and Dr Flora Hui, 12 weeks of high-dose Vitamin B3 supplementation led to significant improvement in retinal function in patients with glaucoma.
-We are currently working to assess whether this improvement in retinal function is associated with reduction in long-term glaucoma progression.
+We are currently leading a group of coordinated international clinical trials in Australia, Singapore, Sweden and the UK that will determine if vitamin B3 supplementation can reduce visual loss in glaucoma over 2 years.
+Together, these trials will recruit over 1,000 patients internationally, representing one of the largest ever studies of a potential neuroprotective therapy for glaucoma.

 Contact Professor Keith Martin